Keeping our Internet open and uncapturable

 As Commercial Director, David is charged with leading the commercial development of InternetNZ's existing and new products to ensure long term, sustainable revenues that support the society's objectives.
 The role is diverse, incorporating marketing, channel management, product development and business intelligence.
 Outside of work David is a keen motorcyclist, enjoys quality family time and also finds time for an occasional game of Star Wars X-Wing.

-Ben is our Policy Manager and is passionate about integrating Internet thinking into policy processes and the meaty bit of the Venn diagram where Internet, cybersecurity and national security overlap.
+Ben is our Principal Advisor and is passionate about integrating Internet thinking into policy processes and the meaty bit of the Venn diagram where Internet, cybersecurity and national security overlap.
 When not “writing policy” Ben plays D&D for which he has amassed a small fortune in polyhedral dice.

 James works with our Policy team, delivering projects and analysis to support the Internet’s benefits to all New Zealanders.
 He has a background in law, and has worked on changes to privacy law, updating copyright for the Internet era, and regulation for NZ’s UFB fibre network.
 Outside work he can be found onstage or on a ukulele.

 Nicola is a member of our policy team, who contributes research and analysis to help InternetNZ and the wider Internet community realise the benefits of the Internet.
 She currently leads our work on digital inclusion, telecommunications legislation, and platforms.
 When she’s not thinking about the Internet for work, she’s thinking about the Internet for fun.

 Andrew is the Outreach and Engagement Director and leads the Community, Events and Communications teams at InternetNZ.
 He has over 15 years experience in managing relationships, messages and issues across the Internet, telco and tech sectors.
 He has a cat named Carlos whom he loves.

 Megan is responsible for developing and implementing InternetNZ's communications strategy.
 She manages all communication plans and outreach to our key stakeholders, members and the wider public.
 Megan’s dream job is a travel blogger - traveling the world, eating good food, doing awesome activities and getting paid!
 What’s not to love.